aptos-foundation/AIPs/aips/aip-75.md

 }
 ```

 ## Reference Implementation

 The code repository for the prover service can be found in [https://github.com/aptos-labs/prover-service](https://github.com/aptos-labs/prover-service).

 ## Risks and Drawbacks

-The main risks of the prover service fall into three categories:
+The main risks of the prover service fall into these categories:

 - **Liveness risks.** If the training wheels are **on** and the prover service is down, then some keyless users will not be able to transact.
   - This is because the blockchain validators expect a training wheels signature over the ZKP, which users will not be able to obtain with the prover service down.